Codeh4ck/Streamliner/README.md

 # Streamliner
-A .NET core library that enables the creation of code workflows that isolate responsibilities.
+A .NET 5 library that enables the creation of code workflows that isolate responsibilities.
 Streamliner creates a directed acyclic graph which represents the workflow in separate, single responsibility blocks.

+For the .NET Core 3.1 version, please refer to the [respectful branch](https://github.com/Codeh4ck/Streamliner/tree/dotnet-core-3.1).

 ### Check the [examples](https://github.com/Codeh4ck/Streamliner/tree/examples) branch for example projects.